Colombia peace process: Q&A

 What has happened?

-Peace talks between the Colombian Government and the country’s largest (leftist) guerrilla group the Revolutionary Armed Forces of Colombia (FARC) have been taking place in Havana, Cuba, since October 2012.
-They aim to bring an end to over 50 years of internal armed conflict.
+Peace talks between the Colombian Government and the formerly largest guerrilla group the Revolutionary Armed Forces of Colombia (FARC) began in October 2012 and took place in Havana, Cuba.
+They aimed to bring an end to over 50 years of internal armed conflict.

 Welcoming the news that a peace agreement had been signed, Sergio Coronado, Deputy Director of CAFOD's partner CINEP, said: “This deal explicitly recognises the commitment of both sides to replace bullets with dialogue”.